anshulsamar/anshulsamar.github.io/_texts/modelt.md

 date: 2011-04-14
 mydate: April 2011
 ---

+Transcript of speech I gave in high school on our education system.

 The Model T Student

 Athena, the Great Greek Goddess of Wisdom, was born inside her father’s head (ThinkQuest).
 What a delivery.
 A pregnant father and a wise-cracking brainchild trying to get out.
 And baby Athena burst from her father’s forehead, giving big daddy Zeus the worst pregnancy migraine of all time (ThinkQuest).
-Moral of the story?
-Don’t get pregnant if you’re a guy.
 But perhaps it was worth it, because with a spark of brilliance and a hunger for innovation, Athena came out ready to conquer the world.
 From Hercules (Gill) to Odysseus (Kerestes), Newton to Einstein, Gandhi to Teresa, and Gates to Jobs, Athena